Featured picture of post "Immersive Learner Journals"

 Screenshot 2021-01-07 at 15.21.34

-A detailed picture of each young person now exists – much fuller, richer and full of personal detail and character than might ever be gleaned from a brief introduction at a social event.
+A detailed picture of each young person now exists – much fuller, richer and full of personal detail and character than might ever be gleaned from a first impression or brief introduction at a social event.

 The mask parade!